Jake Gray (footballer): Club career

 On 1 August 2016, Gray signed a two-year contract with League Two club Luton Town on a free transfer.
 Under the terms of the transfer, Crystal Palace would be due a contingency sum in any event of a future sale.
 He made his Luton debut as a substitute on the opening day of 2016–17 in a 3–0 win away to Plymouth Argyle.
 Gray scored his first goal for the club in a 3–1 win at home to newly relegated Championship club Aston Villa in the EFL Cup first round on 10 August.
 After the end of the season, Gray was transfer-listed by Luton, having made 28 appearances and scored four goals in 2016–17.

 On 26 June 2017, Gray signed for fellow League Two club Yeovil Town on a two-year contract for an undisclosed fee.
 At the end of the 2018–19 season, Gray was released by Yeovil following the club's relegation from the English Football League.

 Gray signed for National League club Woking on 25 August 2019.
 In September 2019, he joined Hampton & Richmond Borough of the National League South on a one-month loan.
 While on loan, this was extended for a further month.
 Gray returned to Woking in November but was unable to hold a regular starting place in the team.
 On the 10 January it was announced that he would be returning to Hampton & Richmond for a further five weeks.

 On 2 August 2020, it was announced that Gray would return to Hampton & Richmond Borough on a permanent basis ahead of the 2020–21 campaign.
+He was awarded the National League South Player of the Month award for March 2023.